Developer-Autodesk/forge.learning/docs/environment/setup/netcore.md

 Install the Autodesk Forge NuGet package: right-click on the project (**Solution Explorer**), select **Manage NuGet Package**, then on **Browse** search for **Autodesk.Forge** and install `Autodesk.Forge`.

+Repeat the last step: search and install `Microsoft.AspNetCore.Mvc.NewtonsoftJson` to handle JSON data.

 ![](_media/netcore/create_project.gif)

 Right-click on the project, go to **Properties**, then under **Debug** tab see the **Environment Variables** section. `ASPNETCORE_ENVIRONMENT` should be already defined, so add: